 - 1) showed no clinical sign of rabies the day prior to or on the day of shipment; - 2) and either: - a) were kept since birth or at least six months prior to shipment in a free country or zone; or - b) were imported in accordance with Articles 8.15.7., 8.15.8., 8.15.9. or 8.15.10.

-Recommendations for importation of wild and feral mammals from countries or zones free from infection with rabies virus b) have been kept in captivity for the six months prior to shipment in a country or zone free from infection with rabies virus.
+Recommendations for importation of wild and feral mammals from countries or zones free from infection with rabies virus

 Veterinary Authorities should require the presentation of an international veterinary certificate attesting that the animals: